 Step 4: View Log Details

-Click on any log entry in the table to view detailed information: Request Details:- Complete request URL with query parameters
+Click on any log entry in the table to view detailed information: Webhook Details:- Event type that triggered the webhook

 - Timestamps for when the log was created and updated